For Employees & Individuals — Your Path Back to Work

 WHAT TO EXPECT FROM ME

-Paul Collette has helped many individuals navigate the SAP process.
+I have helped MANY individuals navigate the SAP process and return to work.
 Here's what you can count on.

 Same-Day Response

-Paul answers and returns every call and email the same business day.
+I answer and return EVERY call and email the same day - even weekends!
 When your livelihood is on the line, you shouldn't have to wait.

 Strict Confidentiality

 Your evaluation is private.
-Paul only shares what federal regulations require with your employer — nothing more.
+I only share what federal regulations require with your employer — nothing more.

 Compassionate, Non-Judgmental